+Managing public money - GOV.UK (www.gov.uk)

+If an interest of any kind (including an interest of a spouse, partner, or business associate of a Corporation Member or of a close relative of the Corporation Member or their spouse, partner, or business associate) is likely or would, if publicly known, be perceived as being likely to interfere with the exercise of a Corporation Member's independent judgement, then:

-- 9.3.1 the interest, financial or otherwise, should be reported to the Clerk; - 9.3.2 the nature and extent of the interest should be fully disclosed to the Corporation before the matter giving rise to the interest is considered. - 9.4 If the Corporation Member concerned is present at a meeting of the Corporation, or any of its committees, at which such supply, contract or other matter constituting the interest is to be considered, they should: - 9.4.1 not take part in the consideration or vote on any question with respect to it and shall not be counted in the quorum for that meeting; and - 9.4.2 withdraw from that Corporation or committee meeting where required to do so by a majority of the Members of the Corporation or committee present at the meeting. - 9.5 For the purposes of clause 9.3 "close relative" includes but is not limited to a father, mother, brother, sister, child, grandchild and step-father/mother/brother/sister/child. - 9.6 Where it is proposed that the Corporation should grant a member a financial interest (such as a contract for the supply of goods or services) the Corporation must observe the requirements of the Charities Act 2011.
-The Corporation may wish to take legal advice before granting such an interest to a member. - 9.7 Corporation Members must not receive gifts, hospitality or benefits of any kind from a third party which might be in breach of the Bribery Act 2010 and the College's anti-bribery policy [and the College's policy on receiving gifts] or be seen to compromise their personal judgement or integrity.
-Any offer or receipt of such gifts, hospitality or benefits should immediately be reported to the Clerk. - 9.8 The Clerk will maintain a Register of Corporation Members' Interests which will be open for public inspection.
-Corporation Members must disclose routinely to the Corporation all business interests, financial or otherwise, which they or persons associated with them may have, and the Clerk will enter such interests on the Register.
+- the interest, financial or otherwise, should be reported to the Governance Professional; - the nature and extent of the interest should be fully disclosed to the Corporation before the matter giving rise to the interest is considered.

+If the Corporation Member concerned is present at a meeting of the Corporation, or any of its committees, at which such supply, contract or other matter constituting the interest is to be considered, they should:

+- not take part in the consideration or vote on any question with respect to it and shall not be counted in the quorum for that meeting; and - withdraw from that Corporation or committee meeting where required to do so by a majority of the Members of the Corporation or committee present at the meeting.

+Where it is proposed that the Corporation should grant a member a financial interest (such as a contract for the supply of goods or services) the Corporation must observe the requirements of the Charities Act 2011.
+The Corporation may wish to take legal advice before granting such an interest to a member.

+Corporation Members must not receive gifts, hospitality, or benefits of any kind from a third party which might be in breach of the Bribery Act 2010 and the College's anti-bribery policy [and the College's policy on receiving gifts] or be seen to compromise their personal judgement or integrity.
+Any offer or receipt of such gifts, hospitality or benefits should immediately be reported to, and recorded by, the Governance Professional.

+The Governance Professional will maintain a Register of Corporation Members' Interests which will be open for public inspection.
+Corporation Members must disclose routinely to the Corporation all business interests, financial or otherwise, which they or persons associated with them may have, and the Governance Professional will enter such interests on the Register.
 Corporation Members must give sufficient details to allow the nature of the interests to be understood by enquirers.
-Corporation Members should inform the Clerk whenever their circumstances change and interests are acquired or lost.
-In deciding whether an interest should be disclosed, Corporation Members should have regard to the meaning given to "interest" in clauses 9.2 to 9.4 of this Code.
+Corporation Members should inform the Governance Professional whenever their circumstances change, and interests are acquired or lost.

+For the purposes of this clause 9 "close relative" includes but is not limited to a father, mother, brother, sister, child, grandchild and step-father/mother/brother/sister/child.

+If a Corporation Member is in any doubt about whether an interest should be disclosed, they should seek advice from the Governance Professional.